SAKET03/FileSyncer/Readme.md

 3. **Format** of the file's which need to be copied.

 ### More to Come
-1. Simultaneous file syncing
-2. Multiple Format Input
+1. Multiple Format Input
-3. Multiple Folder Tree Configuration
+2. Multiple Folder Tree Configuration
-4. Config Files
+3. Config Files
-5. Requirment.txt
+4. Requirment.txt